cyber-defence-campus/mole/docs/02-Usage.md

 - `set_language` calls `exec_and_read_json`, with the path-relevant parameter `««char* command»»`.
 - `exec_and_read_json` contains the path's *sink* (*SNK*), namely the call to `popen` at address `0x408f20`.
 The path-relevant parameter of `popen` is `««command#0»»`.

+**Note**: Parameters and return values relevant to the analyzed path are highlighted using the `««var»»` notation.

 In summary, the graph shows that a JSON object received over TCP may eventually be passed as a command string to `popen` within the `set_language` functionality.
 The graph therefore provides a rapid and effective way to pinpoint the nature of the potential underlying vulnerability.

 ### Analyzing Paths With AI